markuched13/markuched13.github.io/posts/ctf/sabr/sabr.md

 We see it just prints out a banner then takes in our input and exits

-So i then de-compiled it using ghidra to analyze the functions in it
+I then decompiled the binary using ghidra to analyze the functions in it
 ![1](https://raw.githubusercontent.com/markuched13/markuched13.github.io/main/posts/ctf/sabr/images/pwn/0v3reZ/4.png)

 Now lets view the functions present but since its stripped we won’t exactly see the real function names.

 ![1](https://raw.githubusercontent.com/markuched13/markuched13.github.io/main/posts/ctf/sabr/images/pwn/0v3reZ/5.png)

-So on checking the content of each functions I saw this in FUN_00401200 which is likely the main function.
+On checking the content of each functions I saw this in FUN_00401200 which is likely the main function.
 ![1](https://raw.githubusercontent.com/markuched13/markuched13.github.io/main/posts/ctf/sabr/images/pwn/0v3reZ/6.png)

-So let me try to rename it to how its likely going to look like in the real c code
+Let me try to rename it to how its likely going to look like in the real c code

 ```
 int main(void)